0x5a4/nix-easyroam/README.md

 };
 ```

-### Step 6: Repeat this every few months
+### Step 5: Repeat this every few months

 Because easyroam is so much easier, you need to redo this every once in a while.
-You'll need to both replace the p12 file as well as reobtain the Common Name